brurucy/chibi-datalog/README.md

 # Chibi Datalog

-Chibi Datalog is a smol positive datalog engine (there's nothing stopping negation to be implemented...aside from time) that is incremental to both additions of data, and removals.
+Chibi Datalog is a smol positive datalog engine (there's nothing stopping negation from being implemented...aside from time) that is incremental with respect to both additions and retractions of facts.
 It seems to be the first? fully incremental datalog interpreter.

 It is **very much** still in development though.
-Right now we (me and [namibj](https://github.com/namibj)) are focused in figuring out why does it perform so poorly in highly iterative programs.
+Right now we (me and [namibj](https://github.com/namibj)) are focused in figuring out why does it perform so poorly in highly-iterative programs.

 Tl;dr, don't use it.
 Or use it at your own risk.
 No guarantees attached.
+It is less than alpha quality software.

-The following snippets showcase `ChibiDatalog` in action.
-This is one of the two integration tests of the engine.
+The following snippets showcase the engine in action
 ```rust
 #[cfg(test)]
 mod tests {